Chuseuiti/pet-store-ethereum/README.md

 truffle(develop)> accounts[0]
 '0x19D6AEc851d8853a04C9F9738201652eAe91A734'

-    Next:
+3. TODO: Update NFT storage to be located on IPFs

-      2. Validate ownership on app.js, if NFT owned allow adoption on pet shop.
+4. TODO: Validate ownership on app.js, if NFT owned allow adoption on pet shop.
 Create test for NFT ownership validation.
-3. TODO: Update NFT storage to be located on IPFs